sthysel/arch-install/README.md

 ### Boot

 Now you need to enable booting the bootable partition we prepared earlier.
-Grub is not working on this laptop so you will be using using systemd-boot in UEFI mode.
+Blessed Grub is not working for this model (aur grub-git supposedly does) so you will be using using systemd-boot in UEFI mode.
+It sound worse than it is.

 Install the bootloader:
 ```